 Iron Curtain Bike Tour Overview

 This Epic cycling adventure includes 5 capitals and 5 distinct cultures connected through a historic period that changed the world.
 It begins in Berlin where the breaking down of the Wall heralded the collapse of the Soviet Union and the end of the Cold War.
 The route travels back and forth from east to west, crossing the Iron curtain; the divide between communism and democratic capitalism, between the Soviet Union with its oppressive Red Army and the West and it’s allied states.
 The history on this tour is still palpable and unlike our other historic epic adventures, is still remembered by many of us.
+Take it on as a full Epic over 18 days or break it down into two parts – Berlin to Prague over 8 days or Prague to Budapest over 11 days.

 The route travels from North to South along the best cycling routes Europe has to offer.
 Our first day is spent exploring the historical highlights and cycling along a section of the Berlin Wall Trail.
 Heading further east the route travels through a labyrinth of rivers, canals and forest.
 We take small roads past palaces and through Sorbian villages to the Polish border and down the Oder-Neisse River to Germany’s most eastern city Görlitz, so beautiful that it has become a favourite of Oscar-winning movies.
 The Grand Budapest Hotel the most recent.